The language options system : « parcours langue »

 Starting this school year, the new language options system known as the « parcours langues » has been implemented from CE2.

-This new system for teaching languages is the viagra buy result of a consultation that included teachers and generic for viagra parents.
+This new system for teaching languages is the result of a consultation that included teachers and parents.
 What’s new is its modular nature, combining four classes split between English and Japanese, with an additional CLIL (Content and Language Integrated Learning) class.
 This CLIL class is optional for the people choosing the « balanced path » that is evenly divided between English and Japanese.
 We welcome this new system with a lot of enthusiasm, but also high expectations.

 Sections: a certain type of bilingualism